 Tierney award for service.
 He was Social Worker of the year in Louisiana and the first John W. Barton Fellow selected in his hometown of Baton Rouge, Louisiana, USA.

 Dr. Campbell’s beloved wife of 49 years, Cheryl Payne Campbell, died peacefully on December 13, 2019, surrounded by her family under hospice care at the Missouri Baptist Medical Center in St. Louis

 after a four-week hospitalization.
 You may read the full obituary here.

-A celebration of Cheryl’s remarkable life is planned for 11:00 am on June 6, 2020 at Broadmoor United Methodist Church in Baton Rouge, La.
-Dr. Charles Simmons will lead the ceremony,
+A celebration of Cheryl’s remarkable life took place July 18, 2020 at Broadmoor United Methodist Church in Baton Rouge, La.

 In lieu of flowers or gifts, and by her own request, the family has set up a matching scholarship/support fund at the Baton Rouge Crisis Intervention Center in her name.